ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 5. In the draft release form enter the following:
 - Tag version - this should be the latest version number of the theme/plugin (the same as updated in the files)
 - Release Title - a short title of what has been changed e.g name of new feature or Bug Fix.
-- Release describe - create a list of all the changes/ new features /bug fixes that will be released
+- Release description - create a list of all the changes/ new features /bug fixes that will be released

 6. Publish the release